raspberrypilearning/robot-antenna/worksheet.md

 Now you have an antenna that lights up, and it is connected to your Raspberry Pi, you can write a program to tell the LED when you want it on.

 For this section you will need to use pin 11 rather than pin 1 to power your LED.
 Pin 11 is special as it can switch power on and off – if you tell it to!
+Follow the instructions below to learn how to switch pins.

-1. Switch off the power to the Raspberry Pi.
-Move your jumper wire from pin 1 to pin 11.
+1. Shut down your Raspberry Pi and remove the power cable.
+Move your jumper wire that is connected to a resistor from pin 1 to pin 11.
 See the diagram below to make sure that your circuit is correct:

     ![](images/finished-circuit.png)

-2. When prompted to login type:
+2. Connect the power cable to the Raspberry Pi and when prompted to login type:

     ```
     Login: pi